By Karen Kelly

 Dr. Greenwood also studies how assortative mating—a phenomenon in which people find mates from the same socioeconomic class—exacerbates income inequality.
 This is especially important now that more married women are working and their contribution to family income has risen substantially.
 But income isn’t the only important factor here.
 People from the same socioeconomic class tend to share the same ideals.

 “Take two wealthy Ivy-League educated parents.
 If their child has an awful high school math teacher, they might send them to take a university class.
 Not only does a less educated couple not have the resources, they might not even know those opportunities exist.
-This kind of scenario perpetuates inequality,” Dr. Greenwood explained in a University of Pennsylvania article.
+This kind of scenario perpetuates inequality,” Dr. Greenwood explained in an article for the University of Pennsylvania magazine Omnia.